 For many church communities, including ours, living through Covid we learned a lot about how to take care of one another.
 As a parish we were able to respond to the urgent needs we learned of, but for households who were coping with long-term needs, we could have responded better.

-And so the Network of Care was conceived.
-Actually, it was restored.
-Parishioners who were here in the 80’s may recall this effort that was valuable but short-lived.
-There are actually 75 zip codes represented by our parish members in the Greater Cincinnati and Northern Kentucky areas.
+There are 75 zip codes represented by our parish members in the Greater Cincinnati and Northern Kentucky areas.

-As we reinvigorate this Network of Care, members who live in the same or an adjacent zip code will be connected to care for one another and form a community within their neighborhood.
+As we develop what we are calling “Bellarmine Neighbors”, members who live in the same or an adjacent zip code will be connected to care for one another and form a community within their neighborhood.
 Care could include a ride to the Chapel for Sunday Mass or a medical appointment, providing meals, offering a listening ear during a difficult time, and more.

-We invite our Bellarmine Chapel parishioners to join our Network of Care by completing the interest form.
+We invite our Bellarmine Chapel parishioners to join Bellarmine Neighbors by completing the interest form.

-Once you submit an interest form, a coordinator will contact you to learn more about the members of your household, any needs which could be met by your parish neighbors or which you could meet for them, and to invite you to a social.
+Once you submit an interest form, a coordinator will contact you to learn more about the members of your household, and invite you to a social gathering.
 You may discover the person sitting three pews away from you in the Chapel has been your neighbor who lives three blocks from you!

-We hope that through this Network of Care, we will multiply and extend our experience of a community caring for one another throughout the neighborhoods in which we all live.
+We hope that through Bellarmine Neighbors, we will multiply and extend our experience of a community caring for one another throughout the neighborhoods in which we all live.
 We encourage everyone to support this initiative!